What happens when you put wine, food, matchmaking and “Amador,” or lover, in Spanish together?

 La Cumbre Country Club food and beverage manager Michael Amador and his certified professional matchmaker wife, Lisa, came up with the Crush idea almost five years ago.
 They are being known as the “Amadorables.”

 “I wouldn’t say it’s a dream come true since I’ve started restaurants,” the husband said.
 “I would say it’s a project come true.”
-He noted that he has been in the high-quality restaurant industry for more than 20 years and has been a chef at San Ysidro Ranch Resort and the Canary Hotel.
+He noted that he has been in the high-quality restaurant industry for more than 20 years and has been food and beverage manger at San Ysidro Ranch Resort and chef at the Canary Hotel.